 What I learned:

 • Choose a good cake recipe.
-I used this one by Dorrie Greenspan and it was perfect.
+I used this one by Dorie Greenspan and it was perfect.
 It came together rather simply (using a stand mixer) and produced a nice, medium-grained crumb that wasn't too delicate to handle.
 (I doubled the recipe for the cake pictured, which fed 20 people.)

-I also used Dorrie's meringue-based frosting, which was a breeze to work with.
+I also used Dorie's meringue-based frosting, which was a breeze to work with.
 Making the frosting is a little tricky, what with having to whip a meringue over simmering water, but not impossible.
 I actually found it kind of fun, like a chemistry project, to watch the egg whites and sugar transform in to a thick, snow-white, sticky, fluffy, marshmallow-like cloud!

 • The cake is filled with strawberry jam.
 The trick is to pool the jam in the center of the layers, so that when it starts to ooze and spread, it doesn't run out of the cake and down the sides.
 A thicker jam is better, too.